ohmjs/ohm/doc/api-reference.md

 <code class="api">matchResult.failed() &rarr; boolean</code>

-Return `true` if the match failed, otherwise `false.
+Return `true` if the match failed, otherwise `false`.

 ### MatchFailure properties

-When `matchResult.failed()` is `true`, MatchResult objects also have the following properties:
+When `matchResult.failed()` is `true`, `matchResult` has the following additional properties:

-#### <code>matchResult.message: string</code>
+<code>matchResult.message: string</code>

-If the match failed, contains a message indicating where and why it failed.
-The message is suitable for end users of a language (i.e., people who do not have access to the grammar source).
+Contains a message indicating where and why the match failed.
+This message is suitable for end users of a language (i.e., people who do not have access to the grammar source).

 <code>matchResult.shortMessage: string</code>

+Contains an abbreviated version of `matchResult.message` that does not include an excerpt from the invalid input.

 <h2 id="semantics">Semantics, Operations, and Attributes</h2>
 <!---------------------------------------------------------->

-An Operation represents a function to be applied to a successful match result.
-It's very similar to a [Visitor](http://en.wikipedia.org/wiki/Visitor_pattern).
-An operation is executed by recursively walking the parse tree, and at each node, invoking the matching semantic action from its action dictionary.
-An Attribute is like an Operation, except that attributes are calculated no more than once for a given node, and the value is memoized.
+An Operation represents a function that can be applied to a successful match result.
+Like a [Visitor](http://en.wikipedia.org/wiki/Visitor_pattern), an operation is evaluated by recursively walking the parse tree, and at each node, invoking the matching semantic action from its *action dictionary*.

-A Semantics object is a container for a family of operations and/or attributes.
-They make it possible for an operation to invoke other operations in the same semantics, and for operations (and attributes) to be mutually recursive.
-Semantics instances are created using the `grammar.semantics()` method.
+An Attribute is an Operation whose result is memoized, i.e., it is evaluated at most once for any given node.

+A Semantics is a family of operations and/or attributes for a given grammar.
+A grammar may have any number of Semantics instances associated with it -- this means that the clients of a grammar (even in the same program) never have to worry about operation/attribute name clashes.

-Operations and attributes are accessed by applying the semantics instance to a [MatchResult](#MatchResult).
+Operations and attributes are accessed by applying a semantics instance to a [MatchResult](#MatchResult).
 This returns an object whose properties correspond to the operations and attributes of the semantics.
-For example, to invoke an operation named 'prettyPrint': `semantics(matchResult).prettyPrint()`.
-Attributes are accessed using property syntax -- e.g., for an attribute named 'value': `semantics(matchResult).value`.
+For example, to invoke an operation named 'prettyPrint': `mySemantics(matchResult).prettyPrint()`.
+Attributes are accessed using property syntax -- e.g., for an attribute named 'value': `mySemantics(matchResult).value`.

 Semantics instances have the following properties:

-<code class="api">semantics.addOperation(name: string, actionDict: object) &rarr; this</code>
+<code class="api">mySemantics.addOperation(name: string, actionDict: object) &rarr; this</code>

 Add a new Operation named `name` to this Semantics, using the [semantic actions](#semantic-actions) contained in `actionDict`.
-It is an error if there is already an operation or attribute called `name` in this semantics or its super.
+It is an error if there is already an operation or attribute called `name` in this semantics.

-<code class="api">semantics.addAttribute(name: string, actionDict: object) &rarr; this</code>
+<code class="api">mySemantics.addAttribute(name: string, actionDict: object) &rarr; this</code>

 Exactly like `semantics.addOperation`, except it will add an Attribute to the semantics rather than an Operation.

-<code class="api">semantics.extendOperation(name: string, actionDict: object) &rarr; this</code>
+<code class="api">mySemantics.extendOperation(name: string, actionDict: object) &rarr; this</code>

 Extend the Operation named `name` with the semantic actions contained in `actionDict`. `name` must be the name of an operation in the super semantics.